 Clutter takes over your life.

-We’ve found that most of our recent renovations require lots of crawling around on our knees, and pads are essential (note the bags of tile for the trash – at about 10 lbs per bag.
+We’ve found that most of our recent renovations require lots of crawling around on our knees, and pads are essential (note the bags of tile for the trash – at about 10 pounds per bag.

 We decided to paint the kitchen cabinets.
 If you’ve ever done this, you know that it’s a big job, big disruption, and big mess.